 Malone University and the Hall of Fame Village partner to launch Learn and Earn program

-Designed to offer cost-neutral undergraduate tuition for students from low-income families while recruiting and retaining new talent for the region’s workforce, Learn and Earn will grow and enhance workforce development opportunities in Stark County.
+Designed to minimize out-of-pocket costs for students from low-income families while recruiting and retaining new talent for the region’s workforce, Learn and Earn will grow and enhance workforce development opportunities in Stark County.

 The Learn and Earn program also aligns with Malone University’s Pendle Hill Pledge, a commitment to provide mentoring, experiential learning, and career support across all programs to all students.
 While students studying subjects such as Sport Management and Hospitality & Tourism will benefit from Learn and Earn most directly, the program is open to students of all majors.